The product loop down (auto-snapshot) → up <rig-name> (auto-restore) → work → repeat # Boot a topology rig up my-rig.yaml # Check node status rig ps --nodes # Shut down (auto-snapshots first) rig down <rigId> # Restore from name (finds latest snapshot) rig up my-rig

 Two Users, Always Together

 Directs the work.
 Decides what to build, which agents to spin up, when to snapshot.
-Monitors the dashboard.
+Watches the operator view.
 Steps in when something needs a judgment call.

 Drives the CLI.
 Runs rig up,rig ps,rig restore.
 Reads error messages, adapts, retries.
 The CLI is designed for this user - a 10x staff engineer at the terminal.